LopezGroup-ICIQ/gamenet_uq/README.md

 ## Pretrained model

-The final pretrained model is available within CARE ([link](https://github.com/LopezGroup-ICIQ/care)).
+The final pretrained model can be employed with CARE ([link](https://github.com/LopezGroup-ICIQ/care)).

 ## License